This glossary is divided into four sections:

 quarters in hotels and motels; and mobile home parks.
 Excluded are

-taxes - For each time period represented in the tables,
+- For each time period represented in the tables, complete income

-complete income reporters are ranked in ascending order, according to the
+reporters are ranked in ascending order, according to the level of total

-level of total before-tax income reported by the consumer unit.
-The ranking
+before-tax income reported by the consumer unit.
+The ranking is then

-is then divided into five equal groups.
-Incomplete income reporters are
+divided into five equal groups.
+Incomplete income reporters are not ranked

-the consumer unit.
-Families are included in three racial groups: Black or
+of the consumer unit.
+Families are included in three racial groups: Black

 Races" group comprises such races as Native Americans, Alaskan Natives,